justinrgarrard/world-of-naevis.net/docs/character_creation/background/emissary.md

 {: .background-feature}
 > **Herald**
 >
 > You can replicate the effects of the _Thaumaturgy_ cantrip.
-If you are a spellcaster, you learn the cantrip, and it does not count against your cantrips known.
+If you are a spellcaster, you learn the cantrip.

 ### (Optional) Trait Tables